allapps2/shortcuts/README.md

 the whole range of PHP possibilities and your IDE features.

-The disadvantage of this is that the configuration is more verbose compared to YAML and other simple formats, but it is negligible compared to the benefits that integration into the host application brings.
+The disadvantage of this is that the configuration is more verbose compared to YAML and other simple formats, but it is negligible compared to the benefits that the integration into the host application brings.

 ## installation